DallasMorningNews/generator-dmndjango/README.md

 ### SCSS

-This app offers support for SCSS, only.
+The staticapp offers support for SCSS, only.

 ### IMG